 - Encouraging international scientific cooperation and understanding, and enhancing multi-disciplinary research across various marketing sectors.

-The scope of the journal is international and all papers submitted are subject to strict blind peer review by its Editorial Board and by 3 anonymous international reviewers.
+The scope of the journal is international and all papers submitted are subject to an initial screening by a member of the journal’s Senior Advisory Board, and subsequently by strict blind peer review by 3 anonymous international reviewers.
 The journal features conceptual and empirical papers, and editorial policy is to invite the submission of manuscripts from academics, researchers, post-graduate students, policy-makers and industry practitioners.
 The Editorial Board will be looking particularly for articles about new trends and developments within different sectors of marketing and the application of new ideas and developments that are likely to affect tourism, heritage and services in the future.
 Journal of Tourism, Heritage & Services Marketing also welcomes submission of manuscripts in areas that may not be directly tourism or heritage-related but cover a topic that is of interest to researchers, educators, policy-makers and practitioners in various fields of services marketing.

-Manuscripts published in Journal of Tourism, Heritage & Services Marketing should not have been published previously in any copyright form (print or electronic/online).
+Manuscripts published in Journal of Tourism, Heritage & Services Marketing should not have been published previously in any copyright form (print or electronic/online), unless the author(s) explicitly hold the copyright under a CC-BY Licence.
 The general criteria for the acceptance of articles are:

 - Contribution to the promotion of scientific knowledge in the greater multi-disciplinary field of marketing.